sysfce2/Hercules_Hyperion_html/README.md

 html
 ====

-The web pages for my version of Hercules 4.0 Hyperion.
+The web pages for the SDL version of Hercules 4.0 Hyperion.